Croatian literature: Romanticism and the Croatian National Revival

 The basic component of Romanticism in Croatian literature is the growing movement towards national identity.
 In addition to connecting with their local heritage, there was a belated influence of German Romanticism and the national awareness of other areas within the Habsburg monarchy.
 Since almost all Croatian poets of the time also wrote in German, the Croatian linguistic and cultural emancipation followed Central European patterns that were rooted in German culture and literature.

-The Illyrian movement began in 1835 as a small circle of mostly younger intellectuals, led by Ljudevit Gaj, based around the magazine "Danica ilirska" (Illyrian Morning Star).
+The Illyrian movement began in 1835 as a small circle of mostly younger intellectuals, led by Ljudevit Gaj, based around the magazine Danica ilirska (Illyrian Morning Star).
 They had plans for the cultural, scientific, educational and economic development of Croatia.
-At the centre of their activities was reform of the language, in particular, the foundation of a single standard, based on the rich literary heritage.
-A common orthographic book set the new grammatical standards for the language, had been published by Gaj in 1830, entitled "Kratka osnova horvatsko-slavenskog pravopisanja" (otherwise known as "Gaj's Latin alphabet").
+At the centre of their activities was reform of the language, particularly the foundation of a single standard, based on the rich literary heritage.
+A common orthographic book set the new grammatical standards for the language, had been published by Gaj in 1830, entitled Kratka osnova horvatsko-slavenskog pravopisanja (otherwise known as Gaj's Latin alphabet).
 Gaj's Latin alphabet was one of the two official scripts used to write Serbo-Croatian until the dissolution of Yugoslavia.

 Poets of the period were Ivan Mažuranić, Stanko Vraz and Petar Preradović.
-Mažuranić's epic "Smrt Smail-age Čengića" (The Death of Smail-aga Čengić) (1846) is considered to be the most mature work of Croatian romanticism, a combination of the Dubrovnik literary style and folk epic tradition.
-The literary magazine "Kolo" (Wheel) was launched in 1842 by Dragutin Rakovac, Ljudevit Vukotinović and Stanko Vraz.
+Mažuranić's epic Smrt Smail-age Čengića (The Death of Smail Agha Čengić) (1846) is considered to be the most mature work of Croatian romanticism, a combination of the Dubrovnik literary style and folk epic tradition.
+The literary magazine Kolo (Wheel) was launched in 1842 by Dragutin Rakovac, Ljudevit Vukotinović and Stanko Vraz.
 It was the first Croatian periodical to set high aesthetic and critical standards.
 Writing patriotic, love and reflective lyrics Preradović became the most prolific and popular poet of the period.

-Dimitrije Demeter, author of the patriotic epic "Grobničko polje" (Grobnik Plain) in 1842, laid the foundation for the New Croatian Theatre, as manager and writer.
-His most important dramatic work "Teuta" (1844) draws on Illyrian history.
-Other writers of the time are Antun Nemčić, author of a drama called "Kvas bez kruha" (Yeast bread), and of the best travelogue of his time called "Putositnice" (Travel Details) (1845) the writing of which was heavily influenced by Laurence Sterne and his A Sentimental Journey Through France and Italy.
+Dimitrije Demeter, author of the patriotic epic Grobničko polje (Grobnik Plain) in 1842, laid the foundation for the New Croatian Theatre, as manager and writer.
+His most important dramatic work, Teuta (1844), draws on Illyrian history.
+Other writers of the time are Antun Nemčić, author of a drama called Kvas bez kruha (Yeast bread), and of the best travelogue of his time called Putositnice (Travel Details) (1845), the writing of which was heavily influenced by Laurence Sterne and his A Sentimental Journey Through France and Italy.

-Matija Mažuranić wrote the travelogue "Pogled u Bosnu" (A Look into Bosnia) (1842), which was at the time very interesting because people knew almost nothing about modern Bosnia.
-Ivan Kukuljević Sakcinski was a politician, scientist, historian, and the first writer of plays based on more recent Croatian literature: "Juran i Sofija" (1839), and he also wrote travelogues.
-Ljudevit Vukotinović began writing in the kajkavavian dialect and along with Vraz is one of the pioneers of literary criticism.
+Matija Mažuranić wrote the travelogue Pogled u Bosnu (A Look into Bosnia) (1842), which was at the time very interesting because people knew almost nothing about modern Bosnia.
+Ivan Kukuljević Sakcinski was a politician, scientist, historian, and the first writer of plays based on more recent Croatian literature: Juran i Sofija (1839), and he also wrote travelogues.
+Ljudevit Vukotinović began writing in the Kajkavavian dialect and, along with Vraz, is one of the pioneers of literary criticism.

 A number of authors consider the work of Ivan Filipović Mali Tobolac raznoga cvetja za dobru i promnjivu mladež naroda srbo-ilirskoga to be the first work of Children's literature in Croatia.
 Some authors hold a different view.